 Classic yacht sailing experience days from Shamrock Quay in Southampton.
 Explore our Solent sailing days on board a traditional wooden sailing boat.
 Delicious lunch included.

-Help us hoist the sails, take the tiller, feel the warmth of the wood, haul the ropes through varnished ash blocks as we catch the wind in the sails.
+Experience the delights of the Golden Vanity on a Solent sailing day.
+Help us to hoist the sails, take the tiller, feel the warmth of the wood, and haul the ropes through varnished ash blocks as we catch the wind in the sails.
 Enjoy the gentle motion and the sounds of a traditional old boat.

 There is plenty of opportunity for team work when sailing Golden Vanity so if you want to lend a hand you would be more than welcome.
 If you would prefer to just sit back, relax and watch the world go by then you would also be welcome to do just that!

 Down below, however, the boat has been modernised and she has all the comforts you would expect on a modern sailing boat.
 A spacious heads, a well-equipped galley and a large saloon area.
 There are also 6 bunks up in the forepeak for when we go on longer trips.

 Golden Vanity is an Historic Ship.
 She is also part of the ‘Historic Fleet’ alongside roughly 200 other vessels including HMS Victory!